Finland to deploy coronavirus-sniffing dogs at Helsinki Airport

 Even though many dogs have tested positive for the virus in recent months, “there is no evidence that these animals can transmit the disease to humans,” according to the World Health Organization.

-Hielm-Björkman said dogs could potentially be deployed to nursing homes, schools and other places, where they may eventually come into direct contact with individuals.
+Hielm-Björkman said dogs could be deployed to nursing homes, schools and other places, where they may eventually come into direct contact with individuals.

 “You could open up society in another way if you had those dogs,” she said.